washingtonyachtclub/documents/WYC_Policies.md

 ## Volunteer Recognition
 ### Volunteer Recognition Positions
-The Program Director and Ratings Examiners may be paid by a fixed ammount as a quarterly stipend.
+The Secretary and Ratings Examiners may be paid by a fixed ammount as a quarterly stipend.

-#### Program Director
+#### Secretary
 The quarterly stipend shall be set by the Executive Council.

 #### Ratings Examiners